Basic Home Study vs. Gold Standard Lab

 Basic Home Study

-Home sleep apnea testing provides a board certified sleep medicine physician with the information he or she needs to diagnose obstructive sleep apnea.
+Home sleep apnea testing provides a board certified excellence in sleep healthcare physician with the information he or she needs to diagnose obstructive sleep apnea.
 It allows you to sleep at home wearing equipment that collects information about how you breathe during sleep.
 You will usually set up the testing equipment yourself.

 There are a variety of home sleep apnea testing devices that have different sensors and equipment.
 These devices measure your breathing and blood oxygen level.
 Some also may measure your heart rate or other information about your body.